-Juniors should see Ms. Papillon immediately to schedule an appointment with their counselor prior to the March Upper School Conferences.
-Not only do counselor schedules fill quickly, but the conversation may require follow up conversations with faculty members, department heads and parents.
-The result should be a template for your conversation with your advisor.
-The goal of a senior year schedule is to maximize the balance of challenge and success, revealing the breadth and depth of your child's interests and abilities, and to reflect strengths in areas of interest.
+Juniors should see Ms. Papillon immediately to schedule an appointment with their counselor prior to Upper School Conferences.
+They have been reminded numerous times in various formats.
+Not only do counselor schedules fill quickly, but the conversation may require some reflection, thought, and discussions with faculty members, department heads and parents.
+These meetings will reflect back on the MISP Fair, college rep visits, and campus visits and research along with the various questionnaires students have completed to lay the ground work for the college list, revisit the testing plan, look ahead to May Program and summer, and to discuss scheduling.
+The goal of a senior year schedule - as well as activities and involvement - is to maximize the balance of challenge and success, revealing the breadth and depth of your child's interests and abilities, and to reflect strengths in areas of interest.